Akpahsamuel/SuiAgent/README.md

    - The `SUI_PRIVATE_KEY` is optional for read-only operations
    - Only needed if you want to make transactions

+4. **Transaction data discrepancies**
+   - Use `get_transaction_history` for detailed transaction lists
+   - Use `get_sui_summary` for calculated totals
+   - Cross-reference both tools for complete understanding

 ## 📚 Resources

 - [Sui Agent Kit Documentation](https://www.npmjs.com/package/@getnimbus/sui-agent-kit)